MicrosoftDocs/appcenter-docs/docs/sdk/other-apis/react-native.md

 ## Adjust the log level

 You can control the amount of log messages that show up from App Center.
 Log messages show in the console on iOS and LogCat on Android.
 Use the `setLogLevel` API to enable additional logging while debugging.
 The default level is `LogLevel.ASSERT` for the iOS App Store environment and Android release builds.
-Otherwise, it is set to `LogLevel.WARNING`.
+Otherwise, it's set to `LogLevel.WARNING`.

 To output all log messages, use `LogLevel.VERBOSE`.